Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricHook"

-Re-exports all named exports from the "effect/MetricHook" module as "MetricHook".
+Re-exports all named exports from the "effect/MetricHook" module as `MetricHook`.

 **Signature**